ChrisKo94/LCZ_LDL/README.md

 ---

-This anonymous repository accompanies the ICML 2022 submission "Going Beyond One-Hot Encoding:
+This anonymous repository accompanies the NeurIPS 2022 submission "Going Beyond One-Hot Encoding:
 Can Human Uncertainty Improve Model Performance?".
 The experiments are based on the So2Sat LCZ42 data set [1], which includes aerial satellite images of cities around the world from the Sentinel satellite mission.
 Every satellite image is linked to either a single Local Climate Zone (LCZ) class (original data set), or has a corresponding vector of label votes from multiple human annotators (future release).
 The original data set can be downloaded at https://mediatum.ub.tum.de/1454690 (and referenced pages therein).
 In our work we study a particular subset of the So2Sat LCZ42 data set, which yields information about the labeling process and has not yet been published.
-This is however planned for the near future and will be most likely published via the same stream as the original data set.
+This is however planned for the near future and will be published via the same stream as the original data set.
+An early access to the data for reviewing purposes has been installed (see supplementary material).
 The individual python executable files are structured as follows:

 - train.py: Training script, saves results to 'results' folder
 - evaluation.py: Evaluation script, computes all metrics shown in paper and saves results to 'results' folder
-- temp_scaling.py: Performs temperature scaling on trained model(s), saves results to 'results' folder
+- temp_scaling.py: Performs temperature scaling on trained models, saves results to 'results' folder
+- mc_dropout.py: Performs Monte Carlo Dropout on trained models, saves results to 'results' folder
 - configs:
-  - model_settings.yaml: Stores model settings if single run is desired
+  - model_settings.yaml: Stores model settings (can be manually changed if single run is desired)
 - utils:
   - model.py: Sen2LCZ model as presented in [2].
 Corresponding repository:
 https://github.com/ChunpingQiu/benchmark-on-So2SatLCZ42-dataset-a-simple-tour
   - model_softmax.py: Adapted version of Sen2LCZ which returns logits instead of probabilities
+  - model_mc_dropout.py: Adapted version of Sen2LCZ for Monte Carlo Dropout
   - reliability_diagram.py: Code for computing calibration metrics and for visualizing model calibration via reliability table, adapted from https://github.com/hollance/reliability-diagrams
   - caliibration.py: Sub-function of reliability_diagram.py